CloudSnorkel/cdk-github-runners/API.md

 - *Type:* aws-cdk-lib.aws_ec2.IVpc
 - *Default:* no VPC

-VPC to launch the runners in.
+VPC to build the image in.

 ---